nex-maximus/hackathon.genai.team-jedi-hackathon-dev/docs_src/index.md

 ### Data Export Application Service

-This is an golang-based EdgeX example that provides the ability export data from the EdgeX Stack.
+This is a golang-based EdgeX example that provides the ability to export data from the EdgeX Stack.
 The example allows EdgeX Events and Reading to be sent to InfluxDB using line protocol.
 This project utilizes the exporter to take data sent via MQTT on a specified topic and export it to InfluxDB using the MQTT Sender, a topic specific to InfluxDB and Telegraf.